UPDATED NEW ROUNDTABLE ADDED PERTH 3 DECEMBER 2019.

-Things kicked off with an event in Perth on Wednesday 3 July 2019 (see video below) and a second in Sydney on 6 August.
-We are pleased to now announce an event in our third location, Melbourne on 18 October 2019.
+Things kicked off with an event in Perth on Wednesday 3 July 2019 (see video below) another in Sydney on 6 August.
+We had an event in our third location, Melbourne on 18 October 2019 and have now announced our third Perth event on 3 December 2019

 Techboard co-founder Peter van Bruchem explained: “We have been tracking startup and tech funding across Australia for almost two years, even longer in WA, and are leading up to our second annual Australian Startup and Young Tech Company Funding Report.
 Our data is feeding into the national discourse on startups, with inclusion in critical publications like StartupAus’ Crossroads report.
 Through our work we can pick up and highlight trends and our Techboard Roundtables are a way we can explore these trends and add to the discourse, raising the profile of the importance of funding Startups and Tech in this country.”